 Work with your doctor to ensure you are all following the recommendations of the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices.
 It’s never too late to get your flu shot!

 Physical health adds to you and your family’s overall well being.
 Take steps now to address this important dimension to your health.
-For more information on holistic health, read our previous insight on other dimensions of well being.
-Or for more help with your New Year’s Resolutions, take a look at this article from one of our physician peer coaches.
+For more help with your New Year’s Resolutions, take a look at this article from one of our physician peer coaches.

 Need to talk to someone about your well being or need help getting started?
 Every dimension on the Wheel of Well Being is essential to your personal overall well being.
 If you feel one dimension, or several dimensions, are lagging behind or out of balance, we’re here to help.
 If you have concerns about your Wheel of Well Being talking to a counselor can help.
 Whether it be in your professional or personal life, our counselors can help you develop a plan to improve your well being or set goals to build your own pathway toward well being.